 Let’s talk about the ten most common goals.

-These are financial business goals that focus on generating revenue.
+These are financial business goals that focus on revenue operations.
 They usually revolve around increasing the number of sales you make or the average sale size.

 If your business is new, your sales department will probably focus on increasing the number of sales.
 Once you have a few customers and are starting to establish yourself in the market, you can focus more on increasing the value of each sale.

-Sales goals are usually written as a percentage of some number.
+Sales targets are usually written as a percentage of some number.
 For example, increase sales by 10 percent over last year’s sales volume.
 The challenge with this type of goal is that it doesn’t consider what’s happening in the marketplace or the competition.

 Market Penetration Goals

 Market penetration goals are about increasing the number of people who buy your products or use your services.
 Businesses do this by selling to new markets or finding new ways to reach existing ones.

 Or, if you provide accounting services, a market penetration goal might be to increase sales to small businesses by setting up a booth at a local business expo.

 Profit Margin Goals

 Profit margin means determining how much profit you want on each sale and setting prices accordingly.
 The goals are designed to increase the amount of money your business makes after expenses.
 It can be done by either increasing revenue or decreasing expenses (or both).

 For example, if you target a 20% profit margin on each sale, you would need to charge $12 for a product that costs you $10 to produce.
 Once you have determined your profit margin goals, tracking your progress and adjusting your prices as necessary is important.